-Dr. Larry W. McDaniel and Matt Ihler discuss present information related to the individual effects of concussions and how concussion syndrome may be prevented.
+Dr Larry W. McDaniel and Matt Ihler discuss present information related to the personal effects of concussions and how concussion syndrome may be prevented.

 The purpose of this paper is to inform coaches, athletes, and other individuals about the prevention and care of concussions.
 This paper will discuss concussion syndrome and the effects of concussions on individuals.
 Concussions are a serious injury and should not be overlooked under any circumstance.
-There are numerous steps that can be taken to help prevent concussions and care for them.
+Numerous steps can be taken to help prevent concussions and care for them.

 Sports-related concussions are a common injury that can happen to any athlete in any sport.
 There are an estimated 300,000 sports-related traumatic brain injuries, mostly concussions, occur annually in the United States (Gessel et al. 2007).
 Concussions should be taken seriously and monitored closely.
 Concussions are the most common type of acute brain injury in sports (Powell 2001).

 The presence of the post-concussion symptoms when making return-to-play decisions may expose athletes to subsequent injury if complete recovery has not occurred.
 Athletes, coaches, and athletic trainers must be educated in the processes of preventing and treating concussions.
 Developing an effective sport-related concussion preventive measure depends upon increasing our knowledge of concussion rates, patterns, and risk factors (Gessel et al. 2007).
 Concussions in sports have been increasing over the past several years.
 As the number of athletes who participate in sports increase, the number of concussions increases.
 Repetitive concussions and post-concussion syndrome have been responsible for the retirement of many high-profile athletes.
 The athlete's physical and mental status may be affected by the development of a severe brain injury.